 All authors of accepted ACM MM papers are invited to prepare and submit a reproducibility paper.
 The reproducibility paper is a companion paper that is distinct from the main paper, and appears after the main paper has already been published.
-Overall, a reproducibility paper is typically a 2-4 pages long, in double column, ACM style format.
+Overall, a reproducibility paper is typically a 2-7 pages long, in double column, ACM style format.
 Reproducibility papers are submitted to the Reproducibility paper submission web site (not opened yet).
 Authors have to clearly declare which badge they target, replicability, reproducibility, or both.
 The content of the companion paper depends on this target.

 Reproducibility papers can be submitted from the day of notification of acceptance of a main-conference paper (around July) through February 1 of the next calendar year.
 Submitting reproducibility papers is a parallel process to submitting to the main ACM Multimedia conference.
 Papers are submitted to the special Reproducibility paper submission web site, not opened yet.

 However, because reproducibility papers appear in the ACM Multimedia conference proceedings, preparation of camera ready papers do follow the same procedure as main conference papers.

 Accepted reproducibility papers are published in the ACM Multimedia conference proceedings the year following the year in which the original main-conference paper was accepted.
 The authors of an accepted reproducibility paper present their work as part of a specific poster session at ACM Multimedia.

 Adjusted instructions and timeline for ACM MM 2019